Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: Introduction

 Applying Luby's MIS algorithm to the Resampling Algorithm yields an overall run-time of $O(\epsilon^{-1} \log^3( n \sum_{B \in \mathcal B} \frac{x(B)}{1-x(B)}))$ (on EREW) or $O(\epsilon^{-1} \log^2( n \sum_{B \in \mathcal B} \frac{x(B)}{1-x(B)}))$ (on CRCW) and the overall processor complexity is $\text{poly} (n, \sum_{B \in \mathcal B} \frac{x(B)}{1-x(B)}))$.\footnote{The weighting function $x(B)$ plays a somewhat mysterious role in the LLL, and it can be confusing to have it appear in the complexity bounds for Resampling Algorithm.
 In most (although not all) applications, the expression $\sum_{B \in \mathcal B} \frac{x(B)}{1-x(B)})$ can be bounded as $\text{poly}(n)$.}

 The computation of an MIS is relatively costly.
 In \cite{pettie}, Chung et al. gave several alternative algorithms for the symmetric LLL which either avoid this step or reduce its cost.
 One algorithm, based on bad events choosing random priorities and resampling a bad event if it has earlier priority than its neighbors, runs in $O(\epsilon^{-1} \log m)$ distributed rounds.
 This can be converted to a PRAM algorithm using $O(\epsilon^{-1} \log^2 m)$ time (in EREW) and $O(\epsilon^{-1} \log m)$ time (in CRCW).
-Unfortunately, this algorithm of \cite{pettie} requires a stronger criterion than the LLL: namely, in the symmetric setting, it requires that $e p d^2 \leq (1-\epsilon)$.
-In many applications of the LLL, particularly those based on Chernoff bounds for the sum of independent random variables, satisfying the stricter criterion $e p d^2 \leq (1-\epsilon)$ leads to qualitatively similar results as the symmetric LLL.
-In other cases, the criterion of \cite{pettie} loses much critical precision leading to weaker results.
-In particular, their bound essentially corresponds to the state of the art \cite{moser} before the break-through result of Moser and Moser-Tardos~\cite{moser-tardos}.
+Unfortunately, this algorithm requires a stronger criterion than the LLL: namely, in the symmetric setting, it requires that $e p d^2 \leq (1-\epsilon)$.
+In many applications of the LLL, particularly those based on Chernoff bounds for the sum of independent random variables, this stricter criterion leads to qualitatively similar results as the symmetric LLL.
+In other cases, this loses much critical precision leading to weaker results.
+In particular, their bound essentially corresponds to the state of the art \cite{moser} before the break-through results of Moser and Moser \& Tardos \cite{moser, moser-tardos}.

-Another parallel algorithm of Chung et al. requires only the standard symmetric LLL criterion and runs in $O(\epsilon^{-1} \log^2 d \log m)$ rounds, subsequently reduced to $O(\epsilon^{-1} \log d \log m)$ rounds by \cite{mohsen}.
+Another parallel algorithm of Chung et al. requires only the standard symmetric LLL criterion and runs in $O(\epsilon^{-1} (\log^2 d) (\log m))$ rounds, subsequently reduced to $O(\epsilon^{-1} (\log d) (\log m))$ rounds by \cite{mohsen}.
 When $d$ is polynomial in $m$, these do not improve on the Moser-Tardos algorithm.
 More recent distributed algorithms for the LLL such as \cite{mohsen2} do not appear to lead to PRAM algorithms.

 In \cite{moser-tardos}, a deterministic parallel (NC) algorithm for the LLL was given, under the assumption that $d = O(1)$.
 This was strengthened in \cite{det-lll} to allow arbitrary $d$ under a stronger LLL criterion $e p d^{1+\epsilon} \leq 1$, with a complexity of $O(\epsilon^{-1} \log^3 (mn))$ time and $(mn)^{O(1/\epsilon)}$ processors (in either CRCW or EREW).
 This can be extended to an asymmetric setting, but there are many more technical conditions on the precise form of $\mathcal B$.